Binaergewitter/chapter-marker/README.md

 # Chapter-marker

-Write the current time delta to your screen.
-To be used with hotkeys or with the sleep interval
+Write a chaptermark file for your podcast.
+The focus is the [binaergewitter podcast](https://blog.binaergewitter.de) Chapter-marker is to be used with hotkeys or with the sleep interval

 ## Workflow

 ```
 chapter-start   # wenn Ingo sagt "halli hallo und herzlich willkommen"
-chapter-mark  5 # maus in den browser neben die titelzeile oder mittels hotkey
+chapter-mark  # text, welcher für die chapter mark verwendet werden soll markieren
 ```

 ## Hotkey in your window manager